holgerl/hilvl/README.md

 Chooser makeChoice (StrategyMaker mustBeLargerThan 10)
 ```

-Everything is a service in hilvl, even string and numbers.
+Everything is a service in hilvl, even strings and numbers.
 And action names can be anything.
 This means that even this is an ordinary action invocation:

 ```javascript
 2 + 40